-- Applicant completes any Training requirements as applicable
+- Employee completes any training requirements as applicable.

-- For the DR endorsement a valid Driver’s License and NMA (DR) online training completion is required prior to submitting the Quick-Change Request.
+- For the Driver Training (DR) endorsement a valid Driver’s License and NMA (DR) online training completion is required prior to submitting the Quick-Change request.

-- When changing from a Sterile Area badge in most cases SIDA Training w/ Training appointment will be required.
+- When changing from a Sterile Area badge to another type of badge, SIDA Training with a training appointment will be required.

 Quick Change cannot be submitted if:

-- It is a change of company/Employer/Divisions (New Application would be required)
+- It is for a change of company/employer/divisions.
+A new application would be required)

-- No Valid Driver’s License or license will expire in the next 30 days.
+- For DR endorsement, the applicant doesn’t have a valid Driver’s License, or the License will expire in the next 30 days.

 Start with email to AVBadging@cltairport.com

 - PIN issues

 - AS training